AndyMWK/AndyMWK/README.md

 From my Co-Op I learned how cicular buffers are a useful data structure for embedded systems!
 So I wrote a library that I can download and use on Platform IO.
 [Link](https://github.com/AndyMWK/circular-buffer-lib-for-pio)

 ### Home Automation - Lighting
 I worked on a lighting home automation project where used two ESP32 Dev Boards and two servo motors to turn a room light switch on and off.
+I am learning freeRTOS right now to implement robust and even richer functions.
 [Link](https://github.com/AndyMWK/Home-Automation---Lighting)

 ### Automated Pet Food Dispenser
 After my first year of engineering, I made a dispensing machine that automatically dispenses pet food.
 [Link](https://github.com/AndyMWK/Automated-Pet-Food-Dispenser)